Resources for Residents

 - Compost – create a compost pile or bin to use as localized fertilizer but keep it away from wetlands and waterbodies.
-Learn more!
+Learn more and more and more!

 - Vegetation – plant native and drought tolerant species that require less water and vegetate barespots in your yard to minimize erosion of soils into local waters.
 Learn more and more !

 - Treatments – use fertilizers and pesticides sparingly to minimize water quality impacts.
 Fertilizers contain nutrients such as phosphorus and nitrogen that can cause too much plant growth such as algae in waterbodies.
 This can lead to problems with boating, fishing, shellfish harvesting and swimming.
 Learn more!

 - Wash your car – use a commercial car wash or wash your car on a lawn or other unpaved surface to minimize the amount of dirty, soapy water flowing into the storm drain and/or waterbody.
 Learn more!